-Janet Knight, Local Studies, the Medway Archives and Local Studies Centre later transferred to Local Studies, working with Norma Crowe.
+Janet Knight has worked at the Medway Archives and Local Studies Centre for over 16 years.
+She started work as assistant to Pat Salter and later transferred to Local Studies, working with Norma Crowe.
 Pat Salter's interest in Edwin Harris fired Janet's own enthusiasm and she has become another eager member of the Edwin fan club.
 Janet is often heard to say, "I wonder what Edwin has to say on the matter..."